 To be Irish.
 It’s a funny thing.

-As an example, I was sitting at a bus stop on Abbey St in Dublin last summer.
+I was sitting at a bus stop on Abbey St. in Dublin last summer.
 An old lady sat down beside me and was quickly joined by another old lady.
 Within minutes they were deep in conversation, with topics ranging from the weather (of course!), to the roadworks, to Trump and his wives.
 With comments like “Would you be able for that?!”
 The bus came then and they sat in different seats, strangers again.
 I thought to myself.
 This is Ireland.
 You would never or at least rarely witness such a happening on the underground in London or New York.
 But this is Ireland.
 The people are grand and lovely.
-We are easy going mostly I think, negative sometimes, begrudging sometimes maybe but a safe haven, accepting, friendly, helpful, “don’t be fussing”, a cup of tea fixes everything, usually calm..unless it snows!.
+Which means we are easy going and down to earth mostly I think, negative sometimes, begrudging sometimes maybe but a safe haven, accepting, friendly, helpful, “don’t be fussing”, a cup of tea fixes everything, often calm & laid back..unless it snows!.

-Grand covers a multitude and is only distinguishable with a delicateness of tone like the mother fixing her son’s hair on the way out the door “Stop it Mam, it’s grand!” to a delighted girl when her friend says “I love your hair”, “thanks sure it’s grand for a change”
+In Ireland, Grand is a bit of a secret code.
+It means lots of things, depending on the context and the tone used.
+It covers a multitude and is only distinguishable with a delicateness of tone, like the mother fixing her son’s hair on the way out the door “Stop Mam, it’s grand!”, to a delighted girl when her friend says “I love your hair”, “thanks sure it’s grand for a change”

-So just a blog about stuff thats hopefully, helpful, easier ways, someone knows how, no panic, its all good, no fuss.
+So just a blog about stuff that’s hopefully helpful, easier ways, someone knows how, no panic, it’s all good! etc.

 This blog may contain affiliate links.
 If you click on one of my affiliate links and make a purchase, I may receive a small commission for referring you, which does not affect the amount you pay.